rei/rei-cedar-docs/docs/foundation/motion/README.md

 <hr>

-List of motion tokens with descriptions and values <Comment - Where is the list?
-Are we going to insert a link or list here?
-If not, delete.>.
 Motion tokens are primarily used with web applications.
 Motion tokens for mobile devices are not currently available.

 ### Duration